-USB remains engaged with our peer organizations in the poultry, pork and corn businesses, among others, to do what we can to overcome any disruption to the U.S. food system.
-All the while, USB focuses on working even more closely with the U.S. Soybean Export Council, American Soybean Association and Qualified State Soybean Boards (QSSBs) to protect and minimize the impacts on our farmers and the soybean supply chain.
+USB’s staff has engaged our peer organizations across the various commodities and soybean value chain to communicate about overcoming disruptions to the U.S. food system and share important messages about the resiliency of hard-working farmers who serve as its foundation.
+All the while, USB continues to work closely with the U.S. Soybean Export Council, American Soybean Association and Qualified State Soybean Boards to protect and minimize the impacts to our farmers and the soybean supply chain.

 In the soybean market specifically, our farmers who grow, tend and harvest soybeans are the first essential partners in this process.
 But they are only one link in a robust supply chain.
 We also rely on truckers, processors, crushers, merchandisers, retailers and exporters to fulfill our duty.
 These people continue to work hard to adapt during these difficult and changing times, and to them we are grateful.

-We will continuously monitor the situation and follow guidance for best practices and safe work protocols from the proper authorities.
-USB has always placed a premium on face-to-face relationships but has adopted technology that helps us stay connected to farmers, value chain partners and our customers.
-As our farmer-leaders work to ensure the implementation of checkoff programs to drive demand, we are embracing virtual communications technology like never before.
+We’re continuously monitoring the situation and following guidance for best practices and safe work protocols from the proper authorities.
+USB has always placed a premium on face-to-face relationships and has fully adopted technology that helps us stay connected to farmers and other value chain partners.
+As our farmer-leaders work to ensure the implementation of programs to drive demand, we have embraced virtual organizational communications technology like never before.

-We are resolute in doing all we can to keep moving things in the right direction as we carry out the work of the soy checkoff.
+We have made great progress in the new environment we encountered earlier this year, and we are resolute in doing all we can to keep pulling things in the right direction as we carry out the work of the soy checkoff.
 The global priority is to contain this outbreak, and our thoughts are with everyone who has been personally affected by COVID-19.
-Our industry has been tested time and time again, and we are helping where we can and doing what we do best: providing a high-quality, reliable and sustainable product for our customers and communities and collaborating with our partners to find the best solutions.
+Our industry has been tested time and time again, and we are helping where we can and doing what we do best — providing a high-quality product for our customers and communities and collaborating with our partners to find the best solutions.